 Are you interested in supporting your local council in recognising and responding to the climate emergency?
 Join one of our active campaigns or help start one in your area to get your council to move to a Climate Emergency Declaration (CED).
 Darebin Council was the first council worldwide to pass a motion to this end in December 2016.

-VIC CAMPAIGN SUMMARY
+Vic CAMPAIGN SUMMARY

-Councils operating in Climate Emergency Declaration mode
+Councils operating in Climate Emergency Mobilisation mode

-Active Climate Emergency Declaration Campaigns
+Active Climate Emergency Declaration Campaign

 - Geelong / Surf Coast